Qt

 }

-You'll need to ship a copy of the crashpad_handler executable with your application.
+You'll need to include a copy of the crashpad_handler executable with your application.
 Again, be sure to copy the version of crashpad_handler that targets either arm64 or x86_64 depending on what architecture you're targeting.

 Copy crashpad_handler to the $$PWD/Crashpad/Bin/MacOS directory.
 Add the following snippet to the macx section of your project file that copies the macOS crashpad_handler to your project's build directory.